Extremal Contours: Gradient-driven contours for compact visual attribution

 Computer Scientist

-I am a Ph.D. candidate in Computer Science at the University of Copenhagen with hands-on experience in computer vision and deep learning across both academic and applied settings.
-My work focuses on building reliable, end-to-end machine learning systems, with expertise in 3D medical image analysis, object detection, self-supervised learning, and explainable AI.
+I am a Ph.D. candidate in Computer Science at the University of Copenhagen, specializing in computer vision, deep learning, and medical image analysis.
+My work focuses on building robust, end-to-end machine learning systems, with expertise in 3D segmentation, self-supervised learning, object detection, domain generalization, and explainable AI.
+I design and implement solutions across the full ML lifecycle — from data engineering and modeling to evaluation, reproducibility, and deployment.

 PhD Computer Science